diabako/SentimentAnalysis-MongoDB-Java-Databricks-Kafka/README.md

 3. Create a Kafka Connector to MongoDB Atlas
 4. Configure the Kafka Connector
 5. Update the Databricks script to run in near real-time
+6. Visualize the results using MongoDB Atlas Chart

 ## Detailed Steps